Zimbabwean cricket team against Afghanistan in the UAE in 2020–21

 The Zimbabwe cricket team toured the United Arab Emirates in March 2021 to play two Test and three Twenty20 International (T20I) matches against Afghanistan.
 It was the first time the two teams had played a Test match against each other.
 Ahmed Shah Pakteen was named as the on-field umpire for both Tests, becoming the first Afghan umpire to officiate in Test cricket.

-Originally the series was scheduled to be played in Oman.
+Originally, the series was scheduled to be played in Oman.
 In January 2021, the International Cricket Council (ICC) gave accreditation for the Ministry Turf 1 at the Al Amerat Cricket Stadium in Muscat to host Test cricket.
 However, in February 2021, the Afghanistan Cricket Board (ACB) confirmed that the series would take place in the UAE.
-The series was initially put into doubt due to the COVID-19 pandemic, however in late January 2021, Zimbabwe's Sports and Recreation Commission gave its approval for the tour to take place.
+The series was initially in doubt due to the COVID-19 pandemic, however in late January 2021, Zimbabwe's Sports and Recreation Commission gave its approval for the tour to go ahead.
 On 12 February 2021, the ACB announced the tour schedule.

 Zimbabwe won the first Test inside two days by ten wickets, with captain Sean Williams scoring a century in their first innings.
 Zimbabwe last won a Test match in November 2018, when they beat Bangladesh.
 Afghanistan won the second Test match by six wickets to draw the series 1–1, with Hashmatullah Shahidi becoming the first batsman for Afghanistan to score a double century in Test cricket.

-Afghanistan won the first two T20I matches, by 48 and 45 runs respectively, to win the series with a game to spare.
-Afghanistan won the third and final match by 47 runs, with Asghar Afghan becoming the most successful captain in men's T20I cricket.
+Afghanistan won the first two T20I matches, by 48 and 45 runs, respectively, to win the series with a game to spare.
+Afghanistan won the third and final match by 47 runs, with Asghar Afghan claiming the record of winning the highest number of matches as captain in men's T20I cricket.